harshitarav/ecommerce_data_platform/README.md

 - **GitHub Actions** – CI/CD deployment

 ## Data Pipeline
+The pipeline follows a **scheduled batch-processing architecture with incremental processing**.
+Data is ingested from multiple sources, stored in the Bronze layer, transformed and validated through the Silver layer, and modeled into business-ready datasets in the Gold layer before being loaded into Snowflake.
 ### Bronze Layer — Raw Data
-The Bronze layer acts as the raw landing layer in Amazon S3.
-Data is stored with minimal transformation to preserve the original source information and provide a reliable recovery point for downstream processing.
+The Bronze layer acts as the raw landing layer in **Amazon S3**, preserving source data with minimal transformation for reliable downstream processing and recovery.

 **Ingestion:**
-- Amazon RDS → S3 Bronze
+- Amazon RDS - Database source
-- External CSV files → S3 Bronze
+- External CSV files - File-based source
-- REST API responses → S3 Bronze
+- REST API responses - Shipment/vendor data source

 **Processing:**
 - Initial full loads for historical data
-- Incremental ingestion for newly added or updated source records
+- Subsequent runs use Incremental ingestion for newly added or updated source records to avoid unnecessary reprocessing.
 - RDS incremental extraction using watermark-based processing
+- External CSV files are checked using file-level hash comparison to identify unchanged files.
 - API responses are retained in their raw JSON structure
 - Source data is organized by source type and dataset

 **Validation:**
 - Bronze focuses on preserving source data rather than applying business rules or aggressive data cleansing.
-- Schema and metadata are discovered using AWS Glue Crawlers and registered in the Glue Data Catalog.
+- AWS Glue Crawlers discover schemas and update the **Glue Data Catalog**.

 ### Silver Layer — Cleaned & Validated Data
-The Silver layer converts raw Bronze data into standardized, structured datasets suitable for analytical processing.
+The Silver layer transforms raw Bronze data into clean, standardized and trusted datasets using **AWS Glue and PySpark**.

 **Transformations:**
-- Schema and data type standardization
+- Data type and schema standardization
 - Column normalization and data formatting
-- NULL handling and required-field processing
+- NULL handling
 - Duplicate detection and deduplication
-- Flattening and structuring nested API shipment data
+- Flattening and structuring nested API data
 - Business-rule based transformations
 - Incremental inserts and updates
 - Soft-delete handling
 - Composite-key support
 - Hash-bucket based partition pruning for efficient incremental processing
+- Partition-aware incremental processing
 - Change manifest generation to identify affected records for downstream processing

 **Validation:**
-- Primary-key uniqueness
+- Primary-key uniqueness checks
 - Mandatory-field NULL checks
-- Required-field validation based on business conditions
 - Data type and format validation
 - Length and value-range validation
 - Timestamp and status consistency checks